AmirBayat0/ShopZilla/README.md

 ### Authentications pages

-    - Login section
+    - Login section (All forms has been implemented with validation functions)
         - an icon for changing the theme
-        - form for username(with validations)
+        - form for username
-        - form for password(with validations)
+        - form for password
         - a button for login
         - a button for login with the Facebook account(just UI)
         - a button for login with the Google account(just UI)
         - a button for login
         - a text for navigating to the registration page if the user has not any account and wants to register a new account

-    - Register section
+    - Register section (All forms has been implemented with validation functions)
         - an icon for changing the theme
-        - form for First name (with validations)
+        - a form for First name
-        - form for Last name (with validations)
+        - a form for Last name
-        - form for Email name (with validations)
+        - a form for Email name
-        - form for Username (with validations)
+        - a form for Username
-        - form for Password (with validations)
+        - a form for Password
-        - form for City (with validations)
+        - a form for City
-        - form for Street (with validations)
+        - a form for Street
-        - form for Number (with validations)
+        - a form for Number
-        - form for Zip code (with validations)
+        - a form for Zip code
-        - form for Phone (with validations)
+        - a form for Phone
-        - button for register new account
+        - a button for register new account
         - a text for navigating to the Login page if the user has an account and wants to Login

 ### Home page